 Characteristics of Net Operating Income

-Moreover, in the context of real estate, NOI represents how well you operate your properties.
+In the context of real estate, NOI represents how well you operate your properties.
 In other words, it shows you whether you collect enough revenues to pay for all necessary operational expenses.
 Specifically, property revenues include rents, as well as various fees for maintenance, servicing, parking and so forth.
 Normally, you exclude property sale gains (and losses) from NOI because they are usually singular, non-recurring events.
 However, if you operate a fix-and-flip business, you should include gains and losses in NOI.

 - Maintenance costs (indoor and outdoor, including snow removal)